Skip to main content

 Flora Ecosystems

 The vegetation of La Cañada reflects the typical pattern of Isla de la Juventud, where Caribbean pine (Pinus caribaea) forms extensive forests on sandy, nutrient-poor soils derived from ancient silica-rich sediments.
 These pine forests are interspersed with savannas, palm groves, and stands of hardwoods in the more fertile depressions.
-Coastal areas support mangrove thickets of red, black, and white mangrove, which serve as nursery habitat for marine species and stabilize the shoreline against erosion.
+Coastal areas of the island support mangrove thickets of red, black, and white mangrove, which serve as nursery habitat for marine species and stabilize the shoreline against erosion.
 Endemic and rare plants including orchids and bromeliads colonize the pine trunks and rocky outcrops.
 Wetland vegetation includes sedges, rushes, and floating aquatic plants in the interior marshes.

 Geology